So, I will admit it. I am a personality nerd. I think that understanding MBTI typing makes us better parents, too.

 Together, perception and judgment, which make up a large portion of people’s total mental activity, govern much of their outer behavior, because perception – by definition – determines what people see in a situation, and their judgment determines what they decide to do about it.
 Thus, it is reasonable that basic differences in perception or judgment should result in corresponding differences in behavior.

+To understand MBTI, you have to understand the letter combinations.
 The MBTI assigns four letters to each type, and each letter “slot” has 2 options:

 - I/E – Introvert/Extrovert :: where your best self is, what direction your energy flows